Sketches, still lifes and studies – drawing is often considered as the primary method of artistic expression.

 There is no time limit for the course and you can spend as much or as little time on each unit as you like.
 Once you have purchased the course and received your login details, you will have unlimited access to the course website and content.
 After you have completed the units and received your certificate, you will still be able to upload images of your own work and contribute to the discussion forum.

-The online courses will work with most operating systems and browsers including Internet Explorer 5 and above and Mozilla Firefox 1 and above on either a PC or Mac.
+The online courses will work with most operating systems and browsers including Internet Explorer 6 and above and Mozilla Firefox 1 and above on either a PC or Mac.
+The course units will also work using the Safari browser on iPads.

-In order to view the course units and video clips, you will need to have version 8 or higher of the Flash player installed.
+For the best experience of viewing the course units and video clips on a desktop or laptop, you will need to have version 10 or higher of the Flash player installed.
 Download the Flash player for free.

 Login to the course